Bar Lev Line: Six-Day War and War of Attrition

+Cost, construction, and materials

 The line, costing around $300 million in 1973, was named after Israeli Chief of Staff Haim Bar-Lev.
 The line was built at the Suez Canal, a unique water barrier that Moshe Dayan described as "one of the best anti-tank ditches in the world."
 The line incorporated a massive, continuous sand wall lining the entire canal, and was supported by a concrete wall.
 The sand wall, which varied in height from 20–25 m, was inclined at an angle of 45–65 degrees.
 The sand wall and its concrete support prevented any armored or amphibious units from landing on the east bank of the Suez Canal without prior engineering preparations.
 Israeli planners estimated it would take at least 24 hours, probably a full 48 hours for the Egyptians to breach the sand wall and establish a bridge across the canal.

 Immediately behind this sand wall was the front line of Israeli fortifications.
 After the War of Attrition, there were 22 forts, which incorporated 35 strongpoints.
 The forts were designed to be manned by a platoon.
 The strongpoints, which were built several stories into the sand, were on average situated less than 5 km from each other, but at likely crossing points they were less than 900 m apart.
 The strongpoints incorporated trenches, minefields, barbed wire and a sand embankment.
 Major strongpoints had up to 26 bunkers with medium and heavy machineguns, 24 troop shelters, six mortar positions, four bunkers housing anti-aircraft weapons, and three firing positions for tanks.
 The strongpoints were surrounded by nearly fifteen circles of barbed wire and minefields to a depth of 200 m.
 A strongpoint's perimeter averaged 200–350 m.
 The bunkers and shelters provided protection against anything less than a 500 kg bomb, and offered luxuries to the defenders such as air conditioning.
 Between 500–1000 m behind the canal, there were prepared firing positions designed to be occupied by tanks assigned to the support of the strongpoints.
 Some of the names of the strongpoints were Tasa, Maftzach, Milano, Mezach, Chizayon, Mifreket, Orcal, Budapest (the largest), Nisan, Lituf, Chashiva.
 In addition, there were eleven strongholds located 5–8 km behind the canal, which were built along sandy hills.
 Each stronghold was designed to hold a company of troops.

 To take advantage of the water obstacle, the Israelis installed an underwater pipe system to pump flammable crude oil into the Suez Canal, thereby creating a sheet of flame.
 Some Israeli sources claim the system was unreliable and only a few of the taps were operational.
 Nevertheless, the Egyptians took this threat seriously and, on the eve of the war, during the late evening of 5 October, teams of Egyptian frogmen blocked the underwater openings with concrete.